 ||||

-My 2023-2024 collaborations with other artists (most of which are standalone mixes of movements of Eternal 1.3’s soundtrack), plus two remixes/covers I made that will probably appear on Tempus Irae Redux and Phoenix 2.0’s OSTs. | Back to top · Marathon soundtracks · Contact me · Website index |
+My 2023-2024 collaborations with other artists (most of which are standalone mixes of movements of Eternal 1.3’s soundtrack), plus two remixes/covers I made for Tempus Irae Redux and Phoenix 2.0’s OSTs (though the former wasn’t used, and I have no idea if the latter will be). | Back to top · Marathon soundtracks · Contact me · Website index |

 I’ve remastered several free soundtracks and game remix albums.
 These are presumably still copyrighted by their respective creators, but as they were free releases, my hope is that their creators won’t mind me linking my remasters of their work here.
 (In a few specific cases, I’ve attempted unsuccessfully to get in touch with the creators.)
 Unfortunately, I don’t have a release date for the M2SE, but it seems to have been released sometime around 2006.
 I’ve listed them in what I believe to be rough chronological order.
 I’ve also included a huge OverClocked ReMix collection at the bottom that currently includes two lengthy tracks (namely CarboHydroM’s A Link to the Past medley and Prince uf Darkness’ ‘Prancing Dad’) that aren’t part of any albums.